ConsumerDataStandardsAustralia/standards-maintenance/.github/ISSUE_TEMPLATE/b_cx-guidelines-request.md

 # Description
 Briefly described the CX Guideline(s) being requested for development or revision.

+# Intention and Value of Change
+Please include details on the intended benefit of the change and the value it brings to the requester and ecosystem participants.

 # Area affected
 Specify the area(s) to be covered or revised.
 This should include specific CDR Rules, Data Standards, or CX Guidelines that relate to the request.